 Winter makes The Mile High City sparkle.
 There's plenty of snowy fun this year, from a Winter Brew Fest to a rare winter concert at Red Rocks Park & Amphitheatre.
 Denver is also the world's largest après ski town.
 It's a great place to gear up, find deals and acclimatize before you hit the higher Rocky Mountain ski slopes of Colorado.
-You can even ride a ski train from the city to the slopes via the new Winter Park Express.
+You can even ride a ski train from downtown to Winter Park Resort.

 Located two hours or less from most Front Range ski areas, Denver has always been the gateway to Colorado skiing and boarding.